-Without getting into too much detail, this means that you develop your app specifically for a certain operating system, usually having to choose between Android and iOS.
+Without getting into too much detail, you develop your app specifically for a certain operating system, usually having to choose between Android and iOS.
 If your objective is to have the maximum number of downloads and monetize your app through ads, Android is usually the choice.

 With native apps, if you want to launch your product on both Google Play and the Apple App Store, you’d have to make two apps.
-The advantage is that native apps provide great performance on the platform they’re designed for, but the cost to build will be higher, since you’ll be needing two different teams of application developers.
+The advantage is that native apps provide great performance on the platform they’re designed for, but the cost to build will be higher since you’ll need two different teams of application developers.
 However, another alternative is building a hybrid app.

 b.
 Mobile app development frameworks

-There are certain frameworks that allow you to build a hybrid app that can work on both Android and iOS, like React Native.
-This can really lower your cost to build an app since you work with the same team of application developers for a single app.
+Certain frameworks allow you to build a hybrid app that works on Android and iOS, like React Native.
+This can lower your cost to build an app since you work with the same team of application developers for a single app.

-Sure, the performance won’t be the same as with the native apps, but things are getting better.
-At the moment, a hybrid app can be the answer to the “I want to make a game app” decision.
+Sure, the performance won’t be the same as with native apps, but things are getting better.
+Currently, a hybrid app can answer the “I want to make a game app” decision.

 c.
 Drag and drop app builders

-However, while app building platforms seem convenient and easy to use, they come with a lot of disadvantages.
-For instance, depending on the platform, it can be difficult to actually customize your app to fit the objectives you’ve set in the beginning.
-And, in the long run, you might run into problems when you try to improve your app in the future.
+However, while app building platforms seem convenient and easy to use, they have many disadvantages.
+For instance, depending on the platform, it can be difficult to customize your app to fit the objectives you’ve set in the beginning.
+And in the long run, you might run into problems when you try to improve your app in the future.

 After you’ve decided what platform you want to go with, you should choose the best programming languages for your project.
-If you have no coding skill, you can always ask your team of developers what they usually use for their projects and why.
-With a little bit of research, you can easily find that the top programming languages are for your type of app.
+If you have no coding skills, you can always ask your team of developers what they usually use for their projects and why.
+With a little research, you can easily find that the top programming languages are for your type of app.

 6. Start building your app

-There are some general guidelines that you can follow in order to ensure the app development process will go smoothly.
-For example, make sure that you don’t have any unnecessary elements that only make your app more complex, without bringing any benefit.
+There are some general guidelines that you can follow to ensure the app development process will go smoothly.
+For example, make sure that you don’t have any unnecessary elements that only make your app more complex without bringing any benefit.

 Additionally, don’t forget to leave the door open for scaling up your app in the future.
-While your app today only has one single purpose, maybe in the future you decide to improve your app.
+While your app today only has one single purpose, maybe in the future, you will decide to improve your app.